Grifff17/audiodrama-reviews/README.md

 **Project Specifications**

-Every audiodrama I have listened that I would reccomend is in the database.
+Every audiodrama I have listened that I would recommend is in the database.

 Each audiodrama has:
 - name